-They do work, and I used one for six months, but was glad to change over to the more user friendly modern kind.
+They do work, and I used one for six months, but was glad to change over to the more user friendly modern kind; it clears itself automatically of air.

 There are two situations you might consider.
 In both cases, the rainwater must be harvested for the reservoir that collects the runoff that gravitates from your roof; it will of necessity lie lower than your home.